Locations:

 “We are proud and pleased to be able to share with the community through these beautiful banners the artistic talent of our students from kindergarten through our seniors,” said Jeff Patterson, superintendent of Lakewood City Schools.
 “We hope it adds a bright spot in front of the construction site until the new Family Health Center is complete.”

 Cleveland Clinic broke ground on April 4, 2017, for the new Lakewood Family Health Center.
-Located at 14601 Detroit Ave., the Lakewood Family Health Center will be a 62,000 square-foot facility that offers specialty care, family medicine, imaging, chronic disease management, a center for LGBT (lesbian, gay, bisexual and transgender) care, and feature a new state-of-the-art emergency department.
+Located at 14601 Detroit Ave., the Lakewood Family Health Center will be a 62,000 square-foot facility that offers specialty care, family medicine, imaging, chronic disease management, a center for adult LGBT (lesbian, gay, bisexual and transgender) care, and feature a new state-of-the-art emergency department.

 About Cleveland Clinic

 Cleveland Clinic is a nonprofit multispecialty academic medical center that integrates clinical and hospital care with research and education.
-Located in Cleveland, Ohio, it was founded in 1921 by four renowned physicians with a vision of providing outstanding patient care based upon the principles of cooperation, compassion and innovation.
-Cleveland Clinic has pioneered many medical breakthroughs, including coronary artery bypass surgery and the first face transplant in the United States.
+Founded in 1921 by four renowned physicians with a vision of providing outstanding patient care based upon the principles of cooperation, compassion and innovation, Cleveland Clinic has pioneered many medical breakthroughs, including coronary artery bypass surgery and the first face transplant in the United States.
 Cleveland Clinic is consistently recognized in the U.S. and throughout the world for its expertise and care.
-Among Cleveland Clinic’s 81,000 employees worldwide are more than 5,743 salaried physicians and researchers, and 20,160 registered nurses and advanced practice providers, representing 140 medical specialties and subspecialties.
-Cleveland Clinic is a 6,690-bed health system that includes a 173-acre main campus near downtown Cleveland, 23 hospitals, 276 outpatient facilities, including locations in northeast Ohio; Florida; Las Vegas, Nevada; Toronto, Canada; Abu Dhabi, UAE; and London, England.
-In 2023, there were 13.7 million outpatient encounters, 323,000 hospital admissions and observations, and 301,000 surgeries and procedures throughout Cleveland Clinic’s health system.
-Patients came for treatment from every state and 132 countries.
+Among Cleveland Clinic’s 83,000 employees worldwide are more than 6,600 salaried physicians and researchers, and 21,900 registered nurses and advanced practice providers, representing 140 medical specialties and subspecialties.
+Cleveland Clinic is a 6,725-bed health system that includes a 173-acre main campus near downtown Cleveland, 23 hospitals, 300 outpatient facilities, including locations in northeast Ohio; Florida; Las Vegas, Nevada; Toronto, Canada; Abu Dhabi, UAE; and London, England.
+In 2025, there were 15.9 million outpatient encounters, 343,000 hospital admissions and observations, and 336,000 surgeries and procedures throughout Cleveland Clinic’s health system.
 Visit us at clevelandclinic.org.
-Follow us at twitter.com/CleClinicNews.
-News and resources available at newsroom.clevelandclinic.org.
+Follow us at x.com/CleClinicNews.
+News and resources are available at newsroom.clevelandclinic.org.

 Editor’s Note: Cleveland Clinic News Service is available to provide broadcast-quality interviews and B-roll upon request.